SarahDeLongteacher/website/index.md

 # learning

 One of my favorite things is teaching cooking and sourcing workshops.
 I teach on ceded Núu-agha-tʉvʉ-pʉ̱ (Ute) land in community centers, schools, and private spaces.
-I studied at the Park City Culinary Institute (Culinary Arts and Mixology) with Greg Neville, Rebecca Millican, Adam Kreisel, Houman Gohary, Viet Pham, Ethan Lappe, Frody Volgger, and Alexi Johnson; and various cuisines and techniques at the Salt Lake Culinary Center, Culinary Institute of America, Institute of Culinary Education, International Culinary Center, and with K. P. Khalsa (herbalist).
-I'm inspired by Edna Lewis, Susan Feniger, and Alex Guarnaschelli.
+I studied at the Park City Culinary Institute (Culinary Arts and Mixology) with Greg Neville, Rebecca Millican, Adam Kreisel, Houman Gohary, Viet Pham, Ethan Lappe, Frody Volgger, and Alexi Johnson; and various cuisines and techniques at the Salt Lake Culinary Center, Culinary Institute of America, Institute of Culinary Education, International Culinary Center; and with K. P. Khalsa (herbalist).
+My sessions center on whole, local ingredients (herbs, vinegars, colorful produce, multiple protein sources, fermented foods, grain variety) framed by land, history, and food worker equity.
+Two of my favorite chefs are Edna Lewis and Alex Guarnaschelli.
 Cooking steadily 25 years, teacher 9 years.

-A yoga student and practitioner for 7 years, I also facilitate mindful movement & breath and education sessions in studios, schools, workplaces, and therapeutic centers.
-I studied with Morgan Vanderpool (Trauma Center Trauma Sensitive Yoga), Dianne Bondy and Amber Karnes (Yoga for All), and Amanda Hanna and Kirsten Wilkinson (trauma-affected communities) and continue to be inspired by Susanna Barkataki, Kendra Coupland, and Anusha Wijeyakumar.
+A yoga student and practitioner for 8 years, I also facilitate mindful movement & breath sessions in studios, schools, workplaces, and therapeutic centers.
+I studied with Morgan Vanderpool (Trauma Center Trauma Sensitive Yoga), Dianne Bondy and Amber Karnes (Yoga for All), and Amanda Hanna and Kirsten Wilkinson (trauma-affected communities).
+My movement sessions honor indigenous roots, are fat positive and trans affirming, and acknowledge local high-commitment religious trauma.

 ![RYT200](/RYT200.png)     ![yogaforallinstructor](/yfa_badge_cyan_200.jpg)

 # resources & reparations

-To provide yoga and cooking classes more equitably, I offer sliding scale and no-cost options.
+To provide yoga and cooking classes more equitably, I offer sliding scale, no-cost, and donation-based options.

 - Roots
 - Balancer